DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/GribFilesCdm.md

 ## Indexing

-For each GRIB file, a GRIB index file is written with suffix **.gbx9**.
+For each GRIB file, a GRIB extent file is written with suffix **.gbx9**.
 This file contains everything in the GRIB file except the data.
 Generally it is 300-1000 times smaller than the original file.
 Once written, it typically never has to be rewritten.
-If the GRIB file changes, the CDM should detect that and rewrite the index file.
+If the GRIB file changes, the CDM should detect that and rewrite the extent file.
-If there is any doubt about that, delete the index file and let it get recreated.
+If there is any doubt about that, delete the extent file and let it get recreated.

-For each GRIB collection, a CDM collection index file is written with suffix **.ncx4**.
+For each GRIB collection, a CDM collection extent file is written with suffix **.ncx4**.
 This file contains all the metadata and the coordinates for the collection.
 It is usually fairly small (a few dozen KBytes to a few MBytes for a large collection), and once created, makes accessing the GRIB collection very fast.
 In general it will be updated if needed, but one can always delete it and let it be recreated.

 If one opens a single GRIB file in the CDM, a **gbx9** and **ncx4** file will be created for that file.
 If one opens a collection of multiple GRIB files, a **gbx9** file is created for each file, and one **ncx4** file is created for the entire collection.

-Both kinds of index files are binary, private formats for the CDM, whose format may change as needed.
+Both kinds of extent files are binary, private formats for the CDM, whose format may change as needed.
 Your application should not depend in any way on the details of these formats.

 ### Moving GRIB files

-When GRIB index files (_gbx9_) are created, they store the name of the GRIB data file.
+When GRIB extent files (_gbx9_) are created, they store the name of the GRIB data file.
 However, this is not used except for debugging.
 So you can move the data files and the _gbx_ files as needed.
-The CDM index files (_ncx4_) also store the names of the GRIB data files, and (usually) needs the GRIB files to exist there.
+The CDM extent files (_ncx4_) also store the names of the GRIB data files, and (usually) needs the GRIB files to exist there.
-So if you move the GRIB and GRIB index files, it\'s best to delete the _ncx4_ files and re-create them after the move.
+So if you move the GRIB and GRIB extent files, it\'s best to delete the _ncx4_ files and re-create them after the move.

 ## GRIB Tables